hyphanet/scripts/README.md

 on 9481 and 9482 will be the testing node without dangerous levels of logging.
 TODO: The more thorough solution to this would be to check that the logging level is sufficiently low over FCP.

+Also take care that the unencrypted key is not written to disk - disable swap (or have it encrypted with a random key) and mount `/tmp` on `tmpfs`.

 To test auto-updating, useful while setting things up: